 On Wednesday morning, they were pulled out.

-Search to continue as long as there is hope The earthquake turned dozens of buildings in central Mexico into dust and debris.
+The earthquake turned dozens of buildings in central Mexico into dust and debris.

 Search and rescue efforts could last "for at least two more weeks," Luis Felipe Puente, Mexico`s civil protection coordinator, told CNN affiliate Foro TV on Friday.

-"Until we are absolutely certain that there are no more people missing, we will continue our search and rescue mission.
+"Our first phase is rescue and humanitarian aid," Puente said.
+"Until we are absolutely certain that there are no more people missing, we will continue our search and rescue mission."

+Search teams from Israel, Japan and the United States joined the rescue efforts.
 They spent a lot of time removing debris from around the ventilation duct work.

 Throughout the region, buses carried volunteers from Mexico and beyond to disaster sites, where they bolstered search-and-rescue efforts.
+People formed human chains to pass along supplies and remove chunks of lumber and concrete.

+"We brought wheelbarrows, shovels, mallets.
 Everybody has hard hats, gloves and is ready to help," Carreño told CNN.

 President Enrique Peña Nieto declared a national emergency, and the country is observing three days of national mourning.
+An unaccounted number of people are staying at shelters around the capital after losing their homes.
+Schools have closed indefinitely, and millions initially were without power.

+In all, 154 deaths were reported in Mexico City, one of North America`s most populous metropolises with more than 21 million people.
 Elsewhere, 73 deaths were reported in Morelos state, 45 in Puebla state, 13 in the state of Mexico, six in Guerrero state and one in Oaxaca state.

 Dramelin

-Cras justo odio, dapibus ac facilisis in, egestas eget quam.
+DeveloperCras justo odio, dapibus ac facilisis in, egestas eget quam.
 Curabitur blandit tempus porttitor.
 Vivamus sagittis lacus vel augue laoreet rutrum faucibus dolor auctor.

 0 comments: